Skip over main navigation

 Annual reviews in advance of a transfer between phases of education

-Complaining when the LA has not completed an annual review
+Letter to LA when it has not completed an annual review

 Objecting to the amendments the LA is proposing to make to an EHC plan